menu

 Occupations and Workforce

-Sidney Center is a blue-collar town, with 39.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sidney Center is generally considered to be a blue-collar town.
+39.12% of the Sidney Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sidney Center is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Sidney Center who work in management occupations (14.98%), office and administrative support (14.51%), and healthcare (7.41%).

 Setting & Lifestyle

-Being a small town, Sidney Center does not have a public transit system used by locals to get to and from work.
+Sidney Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Sidney Center citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.69% of adults 25 and older in Sidney Center have a college degree.
+In terms of college education, Sidney Center is nearly on par with the US average for all cities of 21.84%: 19.69% of adults 25 and older in Sidney Center have a bachelor's degree or advanced degree.

 The per capita income in Sidney Center in 2022 was $28,025, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,100 for a family of four.
 However, Sidney Center contains both very wealthy and poor people as well.